ably/ably-dotnet/README.md

 ### Subscribing to a channel

+[Channels](https://ably.com/docs/realtime/channels?lang=javascript) are the medium through which messages are distributed.

-Create a channel
+To create a channel object:

 ```csharp
 IRealtimeChannel channel = realtime.Channels.Get("test");
 ```

-Subscribing to all events:
+Subscribe to all events published on that channel:

 ```csharp
 channel.Subscribe(message =>